mdmdirector/mdmdirector/getting_involved_docs/community_standards.md

 >
 > Everyone is welcome to participate, and no judgement will be made on members of the greater Mac community who are not a part of the community.
 >

-### Why use mdmdirector?

-- Open source!
-- Director your interactions with MicroMDM efficiently
-- Fun and community

-### Who uses mdmdirector?

-Industry professionals that are managing a fleet of hardware at scale.

-### Decision Making in mdmdirector

-### Contributing to mdmdirector